Tammy Hembrow Bares Booty In Minuscule Thong Bikini While Straddling A Jet Ski

 Tammy Hembrow flashed plenty of booty in a series of sexy snaps posted to Instagram this week as she rocked a barely-there thong bikini.
-The 26-year-old social media influencer and model put her flawless curves on full show as she straddled a jet ski.
+The 26-year-old social media influencer and model put her flawless curves on display as she straddled a jet ski.

 The first snap showed Tammy sitting with her bare legs either side of the vehicle while on the water.
 She put one hand on the handlebars and the other above her head as she looked down.